DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/02_breaking_free.md

 *"According to this," she said slowly, "the movement is happening organically, but it needs conscious guidance.
 People are feeling the pull toward integration, but they don't have the frameworks to understand what they're experiencing."*

-*The team stared at the data, realizing that their investigation had led them to become witnesses to the most important organizational revolution in human history: the healing of the ancient split between Engine and Family.*
+*The team stared at the data, realizing that their investigation had led them to become witnesses to the most important organizational revolution in human history: the healing of the ancient split between Machine and Kin.*

 *The Iron King's reign was ending.
 The Forest Queen was coming home.*